Attraction tickets | TicketLens

 Marine animals and amphibians, birds and mammals

-Here live, among others, penguins, sharks, beluga whales, sea lions, flamingos and turtles, together with many different fish and amphibians.
+The inhabitants here include penguins, sharks, beluga whales, sea lions, flamingos, and turtles, along with many different fish and amphibians.
 The beluga whales are a very special experience of Oceanogràfic: they are the only family that lives in an aquarium.
-In 2016, the first baby beluga whale in Europe was born here: Kylu.
+In 2016, the first baby beluga whale in Europe, Kylu, was born here.
 Research on beluga whales allows deeper insights into ways to protect and conserve these animals in the wild as well.

 Guided Tours behind the scenes